 Why we picked the Astro Gaming A50:

 This headset also nails all the feature points you’d expect from high-quality gear such as auto shutoff, hassle-free wireless connection, and long battery life.
-But most importantly, the A50 makes games more engrossing and entertaining.
-For the serious gamer seeking an incredible wireless experience, the A50 is a great choice … provided you’re willing and able to shill out the cash.
+But most importantly, the A50 makes games more engrossing and entertaining, and it’s also compatible with PC and Mac.
+For the serious gamer seeking an incredible wireless experience, the A50 is a great choice … provided you’re willing and able to shell out the cash.

 The best budget wired for PS4